-Integrated Biomedical Sciences.
-The course focus on the anatomy of the head and neck region and neuroanatomy.
+The course focuses on the anatomy of the head and neck region and neuroanatomy.
 Students will learn structures of the head, neck and oral cavity and neuroanatomy tailored for the future general dental practitioner.
 Particular emphasis will be placed on major pathways for pain and motor control for the head and neck.
 Students will integrate the gross and microscopic structures of the head and neck with functional pathways for pain and motor control for this region.